-The total LODA OPEB liability was based on an actuarial valuation as of June 30, 2021, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2022.
+The total LODA OPEB liability was based on an actuarial valuation as of June 30, 2022, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2023.

-Salary increases, including inflation -

-Locality employees N/A

-Medical cost trend rates assumption -

-Under age 65 7.00% - 4.75% Ages 65 and older 5.25% - 4.75%

-Year of ultimate trend rate

-Under age 65 Fiscal year ended 2028 Ages 65 and older Fiscal year ended 2023

-Investment rate of return 3.69%, including inflation
+Inflation 2.50% Salary increases, including inflation - Locality employees N/A Medical cost trend rates assumption - Under age 65 Ages 65 and older 7.00% - 4.75% 5.25% - 4.75% Year of ultimate trend rate Under age 65 Ages 65 and older Fiscal year ended 2028 Fiscal year ended 2023 Investment rate of return 3.86%, including inflation []

+Since LODA is funded on a current-disbursement basis, the assumed annual rate of return of 3.86% was used since it approximates the risk-free rate of return.